friedkeenan/pak/docs/source/tutorials/protocol_matching/context.rst

     String = pak.PrefixedString(StringDataLength)

 and come out with essentially the same functionality.
-This should give you a good idea about just how modular and composable :class:`.Type`\s can be.
+This all should give you a good idea about just how modular and composable :class:`.Type`\s can be.

 Doing Better: Typelikes
 ***********************